sondrebjarkum/technical-case-2024/README.md

 Besides the UI, you will need to implement a route in the backend that returns the data for the dashboard.
-The router (or controller) should validate the request, get the data from the mock database, and return the data to the frontend client.
+The router (or controller) should validate the request, get the data from the dummy database, and return the data to the frontend client.

 ## Implementation